tpayne/docker-examples/README.md

 	% cd samples; make clean

-The examples will run various Dockerfiles building containers for centos, opensuse and busybox.
+The examples will run various Dockerfiles building containers for `Centos`, `OpenSuse` and `Busybox`.

+More examples will be added at a later date.